T. Thorn Coyle

-T. Thorn Coyle (born September 24, 1965) is a Neopagan author and teacher from the United States of America.
+T. Thorn Coyle (born September 24, 1965) is a Neopagan author and teacher, dancer, singer/composer, and activist from the United States.
 They practiced within the Feri and Reclaiming traditions of witchcraft before developing their own approach integrating other spiritual practices.
 Their writings include urban fantasy and instruction on magical spiritual practice.

 Career

 Coyle taught witchcraft in both Feri and Reclaiming traditions.
 Around 2009, citing the desire to integrate other mystical perspectives and their own experience, Coyle separated their work from the Feri tradition.
 They founded the Morningstar Mystery School to continue their teaching.

 Coyle has published several books on magic and spiritual practice that detail meditations and exercises for personal growth and empowerment.
 Their first book, Evolutionary Witchcraft, serves as a "magical workbook" for the Feri tradition and reflects practices they developed including "devotional dances."
 It also reflects the influences of Sufism, Gurdjieff, and radical Catholicism on their approach to magic.
 Their later books on spiritual practice include instruction on using magic to support the "Great Work" of union with the divine.

 Coyle presented at the Parliament of the World's Religions in 2009 and 2015.

 In 2015, they began focusing on writing fiction.
 Most of their novels, including the series The Panther Chronicles and The Witches of Portland, are fantasy with themes of magic and social justice.
 They have also contributed to magazines, blogs, and published collections.

-Coyle is a singer and composer of pagan chants who has made several recordings, including two collections of seasonal chants in collaboration with Sharon Knight.
+Coyle is also known as a singer and composer of pagan chants who has made several recordings, including two collections of seasonal chants in collaboration with Sharon Knight.

 Biography

 Formerly known as Theresa Dutton, T. Thorn Coyle was born in Whittier, California, and reared in the Catholic faith.
 They first learned of Paganism at age 13, and had their first training as a witch at 16.
 They moved to San Francisco at age 18.
 They studied the Feri tradition of witchcraft with Cora and Victor Anderson, and were initiated in Feri and Reclaiming.
 They cite the punk and anarchist movements as important early influences.
-Coyle is a dancer who was part of the early spread of American Tribal Belly Dance.
+Coyle studied dance and was part of the early spread of American Tribal Belly Dance.
 They have studied Gurdjieff and Sufism, including several years with the Mevlevi Whirling Dervishes.
 They earned a B.A. in philosophy and religion from San Francisco State University in 2003, and were initiated into Phi Beta Kappa.
 Coyle moved to Portland, Oregon in 2016.

 Coyle is a life-long activist for social justice issues, and sees their writing, magical practice, and activism as interrelated.
 They have demonstrated for causes such as anarchism and anti-racism.

-Coyle identifies as gender non-conforming, noting that while they have long felt to be no particular gender, they have often been perceived as a woman.
+Coyle is non-binary, noting that while they have long felt to be no particular gender, they have often been perceived as a woman.